mmbman/Katagiri/tiantai-buddhism.md

 title: "Tiantai Buddhism"
 ---

 The development of Tiantai or Tendai Buddhism in China and Japan had a strong influence on other schools of Buddhism, including Zen.
-In this short series of talks, Katagiri Roshi discusses the historical background and basic teachings of Tiantai Buddhism from the Zen perspective.
+In this short series of talks, Katagiri Roshi discusses the historical background and basic teachings of Tiantai Buddhism from a Zen perspective.

 This series of talks is in draft stage.